 Patients with neurocysticercosis may have seizures, signs of increased intracranial pressure, altered mental status, focal neurologic signs, or aseptic meningitis.

-Diagnose infection with adult worms by microscopic examination of stool.
+Diagnose intestinal infection with adult worms by identifying proglottids in stool and microscopic examination of stool samples for ova.

 Diagnose neurocysticercosis by neuroimaging and serologic testing.